 These plants are mostly excluded from EU ETS; primary aluminium producing plants should have been included from 2013, but the only Italian plant closed in the same year.
-These plants are also in general not considered in E-PRTR survey, because they do not reach the emission ceilings for mandatory reporting.
-In this context emissions from the production processes are generally reported.
-According to the national Energy Balance no more solid fuels are used from 2016 in this subsector.
+These production processes are also in the scope of the E-PRTR survey, which collects also information concerning emissions to air, but since these facilities usually do not exceed the emission thresholds for mandatory reporting the information regarding emissions to air is not reported by the operators.
+According to the national Energy Balance no solid fuels have been used since 2016 in this subsector.